 Imagine dealing with roof repairs after a storm while also needing to find a safe place for your family to stay.
 With home emergency and alternative accommodation cover, you won’t have to pay out of pocket for accommodation or scramble to find somewhere suitable at short notice.

-Claim Process and Limitations
+Claim process and limitations

 Filing a claim for home emergency cover is typically straightforward, but it’s important to understand the process and the limitations involved.
 When an emergency occurs, such as a blocked drain or roof damage, the first step is to contact your insurer.
 They will send out approved contractors to assess and repair the damage quickly.
 They will either bill directly to your insurer, or you will pay, and your insurer will reimburse you — this very much depends on your policy, so don’t forget to check these details.